Why learn photography? Most people come into photography because they want to capture and remember the moments and the special people in their lives.

 Mary Oliver writes, “Instructions for living a life: Pay attention.
 Be astonished.
 Tell about it.”

 She may have been writing about writing, but it is 100% applicable to photography.
 This is what photographers do, we notice the visual world, we are astonished at what we see, and we try to capture it with our images.

 So why learn photography?
 To capture memories, to expand your perceptions of the world, to honor your creative vision, to become fully present, to participate in a wonderful lifelong hobby, and to more fully appreciate and enjoy your journey through life.

 Ready to learn?
-Check out these FREE offerings:
+Check out these links: